iq-motion-control/iq-module-communication-doc/docs/index.rst

 * C++
 * Matlab

-The intention of these guides is to teach you how to quickly commuinicate with an IQModule using our API.
+The intention of these guides is to teach you how to quickly communicate with an IQModule using our API.

-You may proceed with a `Getting Started` guide or you can continue reading along to understand how to get the most out of this documentation.
+You may proceed with a `Getting Started` guide on the left

 Reporting Documentation Issues